kohlerb1/MouseChat/UseCaseDoc.md

     Trigger: User selecting an existing user, typing into the text box and clicking the send button

-    Assumptions: The user sending and recieving the message exist.
+    Assumptions: The user sending and receiving the message exist.

     Precondition: User has an account and is sending a message to someone who has an account